 Objectives in this domain

-- OSI model layers: physical, data link, network, transport, session, presentation, application.
+- OSI model layers: physical, data link, network, transport, session, presentation, application

-- Networking appliances: routers, switches, firewalls, IDS/IPS, load balancers, proxies, NAS, SAN, and wireless devices.
+- Networking appliances: routers, switches, firewalls, IDS/IPS, load balancers, proxies, NAS/SAN, and wireless devices

-- Cloud concepts: NFV, VPC, network security groups, cloud gateways, deployment models (public, private, hybrid), service models (SaaS, IaaS, PaaS).
+- Cloud concepts: NFV, VPC, network security groups, cloud gateways; deployment models (public, private, hybrid); service models (SaaS, IaaS, PaaS)

-- Ports and protocols: FTP, SFTP, SSH, Telnet, SMTP, DNS, DHCP, HTTP, HTTPS, SNMP, LDAP, RDP, SIP.
+- Ports and protocols: FTP, SFTP, SSH, Telnet, SMTP, DNS, DHCP, HTTP/HTTPS, SNMP, LDAP, RDP, SIP

-- Traffic types: unicast, multicast, anycast, broadcast.
+- Traffic types: unicast, multicast, anycast, broadcast

-- Transmission media: wireless (802.11, cellular, satellite), wired (fiber, coaxial, DAC).
+- Transmission media: wireless (802.11, cellular, satellite) and wired (fiber, coaxial, DAC)

-- Transceivers and connectors: SC, LC, ST, MPO, RJ11, RJ45, F-type, BNC.
+- Transceivers and connectors: SC, LC, ST, MPO, RJ11, RJ45, F‑type, BNC

-- IPv4 addressing: public vs. private, APIPA, RFC1918, loopback, subnetting (VLSM, CIDR), and address classes (A, B, C, D, E).
+- IPv4 addressing: public vs private, APIPA, RFC1918, loopback; subnetting (VLSM, CIDR); classes A–E

 Network implementation2.020%